Contents

 - support operational decisions,

-- remain an augmentation layer rather than an execution authority.
+- remain an augmentation layer rather than an uncontrolled bypass of system logic.

 Key Architectural Decisions